Retirement Planning Guide: 8 Steps to a Better Future

 You can enter just a few data points — your savings amount, savings rate and years to retirement — to get a rough idea of where you stand.

 However, you can’t really feel good about your retirement plan until you add a lot more detail.
 Most retirement calculators ask for 5 or 10 pieces of information.
-Good online planners ask for a lot more.
+Good online planners like NewRetirement securely help you with more than 100 different input fields: your spouse’s information separate from your own, pensions, retirement jobs, individual accounts, and more.

 Step 3: Set Concrete Goals for Now and Your Future